 This section will provide an item-by-item overview of this year’s Gambling Disorder Screening Day Toolkit, including what the item is and how to use it to improve your Screening Day experience.

-- The Brief Biosocial Gambling Screen (BBGS) – The main element within the Gambling Disorder Screening Day toolkit is the gambling screener.
-The toolkit provides both a printable and online screener, and you should use whichever is better suited to your program.
+- The Brief Biosocial Gambling Screen (BBGS) – Brief screens, like the 3-item BBGS, can help to identify potential gambling-related problems and the need for further evaluation.
+Our Toolkit offers both a printable and online (e-screener) version of the BBGS.
 The e-screener is available in 22 languages to best meet the needs of your client population.
 At this time, the printable BBGS is only available in English.
-You can either ask your clients the questions verbally, or hand them the paper or tablet to fill out the screener on their own.
 A “yes” answer to any of these questions indicates a need for further assessment.

 - Instructional Video: Gambling Disorder Screening Day Toolkit – This instructional video provides an overview of our Gambling Disorder Screening Day Toolkit.

 - Screening Positive for Gambling Disorder: Guidance for Providers – If clients answer yes to any questions on the BBGS, they will need further assessment.
-This document outlines steps to take, whether or not your program regularly screens for Gambling Disorder.
+This document outlines steps to take, regardless of whether your program regularly screens for Gambling Disorder.

 - Screening for Gambling Disorder during the COVID-19 Pandemic – This resource provides information for providers detailing how to screen for Gambling Disorder during the COVID-19 pandemic.

 - What is Gambling Disorder? – This is a one page summary of Gambling Disorder.
-It includes a plain language definition and the DSM-V criteria.
+It includes a plain language definition and the DSM-5 criteria.